nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete Operation ##

-{% include note.html content="Please make sure that all query parameters are encoded with the appropriate code." %}
+{% include note.html content="Please make sure that all query parameters are URL encoded.
+In particular the pipe (|) character must be URL encoded (%7C)." %}

 ### Delete by *'id'* ###